nemo0622/pokeemerald-expansion/README.md

     - Continue implementing GBC sprites of Pokémon
     - Finalize and Pretty-up the region map
         - Also test Town Map item (no PokéNav!)
+    - Add evolution methods for hisuian forms
+        - Make list of evolution items/methods used (stones, link cables, etc) to be added in marts / to maps
 - Work on ideas from note on phone
     - Elite Redux inspired abilities & moves
     - New areas: